 The cancellation notice must be mailed at least 45 days prior to the cancellation date.
 If the insurer intends to not renew, it must mail its intent 45 days in advance.

-Germain Law Group zealously advocates for clients throughout Florida, including Hillsborough, Pasco, Pinellas, Polk, Hernando, and Citrus Counties.
+Germain Law Group, P.A. zealously advocates for clients throughout Florida, including Hillsborough, Pasco, Pinellas, Polk, Hernando, and Citrus Counties.